 Keep in mind that these are just some ideas.
 The ways you can earn extra cash are only limited by your imagination.

-- Sign up for an income-driven repayment plan, which caps your monthly payment at 10 to 20 percent of your discretionary income.
+- Income-driven repayment (IDR): Cap your monthly payment at 10% to 20% of your discretionary income.

 The most important thing to remember is to stay in touch with your lender.
-If you are having trouble making payments, contact your lender right away.
-If you can’t pay your student loans and neglect to contact your lender or take action, your loans could end up in default, which has serious consequences.
+If you can’t afford your payments, contact your lender right away.
+If you can’t pay your student loans and neglect to contact your lender or take action, you could face student loan default, which has serious ripple effects.

-- Find a job where your rent is covered, like a camp counselor, hostel worker, or in some cases, a teacher working abroad.
+- Find a job where your rent is covered: This could include roles like a camp counselor, hostel worker or, in some cases, a teacher working abroad.

-Debt can feel like a huge burden when you are struggling to pay basic expenses.
-Don’t give up hope.
-Practice gratitude for what you have, not what you don’t.
-Look for better-paying opportunities, say yes to overtime, and be open to new things coming your way.
+Debt can feel like a huge burden when you are struggling to pay basic expenses and can’t repay your student loans.
+But don’t give up hope — be creative.
+Consider looking for better-paying prospects, saying yes to overtime and being open to new opportunities coming your way.

 Your self-worth is not your net worth, so don’t beat yourself up.
 Understand that student loan repayment is a marathon, not a sprint.
 You’ll get there in time.